Suggest a Songfact / Artistfact

 Paul Simon was Simon's first solo album after he broke up with Art Garfunkel.

-Simon made a video for this in 1988.
-It showed Paul playing basketball with some school kids on a playground.
+Simon made a video for this song in 1988 that showed him playing basketball with some school kids on a playground.
 The video had a rap intro by Biz Markie and Big Daddy Kane, and a cameo by baseball legend Mickey Mantle, who lip-synchs the chorus.
-At the end of the video, NFL Hall of Famer John Madden is shown giving tips to the young players. (thanks, Alex - small town, IL)
+At the end of the video, NFL Hall-of-Famer John Madden is shown giving tips to the young players.

 The BBC refused to play this song because of the reference to Newsweek, which is an American magazine.
 The BBC had a strict policy against product mentions in the songs they played.

 Simon played this song on a Season 8 Sesame Street appearance

 where he sings it on a stoop as a small group of children watch.
 One of the kids interjects her own lyrics from time to time, clearly having fun with it.
 Simon was one of the first big-name musical acts to appear on the show, which was filmed in his New York City stomping grounds.
 Once a generation of musicians who grew up watching Sesame Street

 came of age, the show had no trouble getting famous acts to appear.

 The song makes full use of the stereo spectrum, with an acoustic guitar dominating the left channel, and lighter sounding guitar on the right.
 According to producer Phil Ramone, this right-channel guitar was an electric that was unplugged, with its strings dampened.
 Simon and David Spinozza played the guitars.

 The odd squiggly sound throughout the song was created with a cuica, which is a kind of percussion instrument.
 It was played by the Brazilian musician Airto Moreira.